sonisarm/Determining-PAR-regions-in-sexual-chromosomes/README.md

 After obtaining a VCF with read-depth information, we analyse this data in R. The R code provided was written to analyse two VCF (one per sex) separately but can also be modified to get information from one VCF with both female+male samples.
 * Input:
 1) VCF (one per sex) with read-depth information per individual (column) and SNP (rows).
+2) Coverage of BAM file per individual (TXT file - col1=ind; col2=coverage, col3;sex (or one file per sex))

 * Script:

+* Output: Distribution plots of sequencing depth (sexual chr) / coverage (whole genome) per SNP and individual.

+This script divides each SNP position for each individual by the specific-coverage of the individual (for the whole genome).